41ison/QC4DIANN/README.md

     height = 10, units = "in", dpi = 350)
 ```

 Evaluate the sparsity profile for each sample.
+If the sparsity is high in one sample, check the m/z map to understand why.

 ```
 sparsity_plot <- unique_genes %>%